snuup/flatmap/README.md

 In practice all these elements are available, there will always be at least 1 string and usually at least 1 node, way and relation.
 The access path from an osm-element-id to the element is:

-file-header -> nodes-blocktable -> nodes-block
+file-header -> blocktable -> block -> element

-There is no neccessity to store all nodes/ways/relations-blocks as a sequence, those blocks just need to be accessible by a link from a blocktable.
-While flatmap is designed as a simple efficient readonly file format, its utility as an updateable file format is also envisaged and this flexibility becomes important than.
+There is no neccessity to store all nodes/ways/relations-blocks as a sequence, those blocks just need to be accessible via link from a blocktable.
+While flatmap is designed as a simple readonly file format, its utility as an updateable file format is also envisaged and this flexibility becomes important than.
 When creating a flatmap file from another source, like from a pbf file, the file format above is suggested, where all nodes-blocks are stored in a row as well as the ways and relations blocks.

 ## Sorting